skysqlinc/skysql-docs/docs/Security/Managing Portal Users.md

 # Managing Portal Users

-By default, SkySQL services are launched and managed in the [Portal](https://mariadb.com/docs/skysql-dbaas/working/nr-portal/) from a single [MariaDB ID](https://mariadb.com/docs/skysql-dbaas/working/nr-mariadb-id/).
+By default, SkySQL services are launched and managed in the [Portal](<../../Portal features/>).

-For multiple MariaDB ID accounts to jointly manage a set of SkySQL services, these accounts can be added to a Team.
+For multiple SkySQL ID accounts to jointly manage a set of SkySQL services, these accounts can be added to a Team.

-The User Management interface in the [Portal](https://mariadb.com/docs/skysql-dbaas/working/nr-portal/) is a self-service tool to manage your Team.
+The User Management interface in the [Portal](<../../Portal features/>) is a self-service tool to manage your Team.

 A Team can be managed by the initial user on the Team or by any Administrator added to the Team.